Lacewing Bulletins, Chrysoperla (=Chrysopa) and Ceraeochrysa

 Eggs may also be applied by salt shaker, squeeze bottle, leaf blower, vineyard cone funnel, ground rig, helicopter, fixed-winged aircraft, model airplane or balloon.
 Imagination is the only limit to developing distribution methods for loose eggs.

-Lacewing Eggs on Cards Lacewing on cards are shipped with either 5,000 lacewing eggs glued on each card; cards are perforated to guide cutting or tearing into 30 of ¾ X 2 inch tabs with a hook on one end and containing about 170 eggs.
+Lacewing Eggs on Cards Lacewing on cards are shipped with 2,500, 5,000 or 10,000 lacewing eggs glued on each card; cards are perforated to guide cutting or tearing into 30 of ¾ X 2 inch tabs with a hook on one end and containing about 86, 170 or 332 eggs.
 Cut and place tabs into vines, shrubs or trees when larvae begin to hatch.
 Tabs can also be placed inside small paper cups and either stapled to plants or hung by a knotted string (through bottom of cup).
+The cards can be further cut into smaller pieces for wider distribution.

 To separate the tabs from the card, fold the card at the perforations.
 Grasp the card on the margins and pull the tabs apart.
 Or use scissors to cut apart.
 This can be done beforehand and the tabs placed in paper bags or other containers to carry into the field.
 Try to do this as soon as possible after you receive them.
 If you have some flexibility as to when you put out the cards, hold the cards at room temperature or higher, up to 95º F. When you see the first larva hatching, place the cards on your plants.
 This is best because it minimizes the time they are exposed to predators.